remult/remult/docs/tutorials/react/README.md

 In this tutorial, we'll be using the root folder created by `React` as the root folder for our server project as well.
 ### Install required packages
 We need [axios](https://axios-http.com/) to serve as an HTTP client, `Express` to serve our app's API, and, of course, `Remult`.
-For development, we'll use [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) to run the API server, and [concurrently](https://www.npmjs.com/package/concurrently) to run both API server and React app from a single command.
+For development, we'll use [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) to run the API server, and [concurrently](https://www.npmjs.com/package/concurrently) to run both API server and the React dev server from a single command.
 ```sh
 npm i axios express remult
 npm i --save-dev @types/express ts-node-dev concurrently